-Shanghai Costamare, which was established in February 2005, is owned (indirectly) 70% by our chairman and chief executive officer, and (indirectly) 30% by Zhang Lei, a Chinese national who is Shanghai Costamare's chief executive officer.
+Shanghai Costamare, which was established in February 2005, is owned (indirectly) 70% by our chairman and chief executive officer, and (indirectly) 30% by Shen Xiao Dong, a Chinese national who is Shanghai Costamare's general manager.
 Shanghai Costamare was established to service the needs of our fleet of containerships when operating in the Far East and South East Asia regions in an efficient and cost-effective manner by providing dedicated on-shore support and manning services in China, and a valuable interface with Chinese shipyards, charterers, ship-owners, financial institutions and containership service providers.
-As of February 22, 2013, Shanghai Costamare provided technical, crewing, provisioning, bunkering, sale and purchase and accounting services, as well as certain commercial services, to our eight containerships flying the Hong Kong flag and one containership flying the Liberian flag.
-These containerships are exclusively manned by Chinese crews, which means that the Chinese on-shore personnel of Shanghai Costamare can communicate and provide integrated services and support to these containerships in the most efficient manner.
-Shanghai Costamare provides these services for a fixed daily fee, pursuant to separate shipmanagement agreements between Costamare Shipping and Shanghai Costamare.
+As of February 17, 2014, Shanghai Costamare provided technical, crewing, provisioning, bunkering, sale and purchase and accounting services, as well as certain commercial services, to nine of our containerships and to one Joint Venture vessel.
+These containerships are exclusively manned by Chinese crews, which means that the Chinese onshore personnel of Shanghai Costamare can communicate and provide integrated services and support to these containerships in the most efficient manner.
+Shanghai Costamare provides these services for a fixed daily fee, pursuant to separate ship-management agreements between Costamare Shipping and Shanghai Costamare.